wp-plugins/easy-digital-downloads-software-specs/readme.txt

 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.8 =
+* Fix - Remove Product microdata with the new filter.
+* Tweak - Add the SoftwareApplication microdata by inserting a span element rather than in the body tag since this method uses less memory.
+* Maintenance - Removed 'softwareApplicationCategory' since Google no longer recognizes it.

+= 1.7.2 =
+* New: Added .pot localization file.

 = 1.7.1 =
 * Fix: The edd_software_specs_shortcode shortcode was called incorrectly.
 Thanks to Austin Passy.
 * Maintenance - Removed 2 PHP notices.
 Thanks to Keiser Media.